Airbus A380: Teardown and second-hand market

 Two others returned from Singapore Airlines in the coming weeks (June 2018) but they could stay with an existing Asian A380 flag carrier.

 The teardown value includes $32–$33 million from the engines in 2020 and $4 million from leasing them until then, while the value of a 2008 A380 would be $78.4 million in 2020 and its monthly lease in 2018 would be $929,000.

 The two aircraft have returned 3.8–4.2% per year since 2008 but the 145–155% return is lower than the 220% originally forecast.

 Of the nearly 500 made, 50 747-400s were sold in the secondary market, including only 25 to new customers.

 These are among the first A380s delivered, lacking the improvements and weight savings of later ones.

 The first two A380s delivered to Singapore Airlines (MSN003 and MSN005) flew to Tarbes, France, to be scrapped.
-Their engines and some components had been dismantled and removed while the livery was painted over in white.
+Their engines and some components were dismantled and removed, while the livery was painted over in white.

 As of September 2019, Emirates initiated its A380 retirement plan – which will see the type remain in service until at least 2035 – by retiring two aircraft that were due for a major overhaul, and using them as parts donors for the rest of the fleet.
 Emirates does not see any demand in the second-hand market, but is indifferent in that the retired aircraft have already been fully written down and thus have no residual value.
 As further aircraft are retired, Emirates-owned airframes will continue to be used for parts, while leased airframes will be returned to the lessors.
 One such return to lessor Doric was purchased by Emirates for £25.3 million in late 2022, as spare parts.